Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: Summary

-To summarize, we have demonstrated that the modern formulation of collisional electrostatic gyrokinetics exhibits a metriplectic structure.
-Our findings heavily rely on the identity $\delta {\cal H}^{\text{gy}}/\delta F_s=H^{\text{gy}}_s$ which, in case of full-F electromagnetic gyrokinetics, no longer holds.
-The new result, however, strongly suggests that collisional gyrokinetics, and other dissipative physical models that obey the Laws of Thermodynamics, may be obtained using an as-yet undiscovered metriplectic reduction theory.
-Theory of metriplectic reduction, if it exists, could expand the powerful Lagrangian and Hamiltonian reduction methods into physical systems that display the First and Second Laws of Thermodynamics.
+To summarize, we have demonstrated that the modern formulation of collisional electrostatic gyrokinetics exhibits a metriplectic structure and that this structure can be exploited to derive a meaningful and structure-preserving marker-particle approximation of the collision operator.
+Our findings largely rely on the identity $\delta {\cal H}^{\text{gy}}/\delta F_s=H^{\text{gy}}_s$ which, in case of full-$F$ electromagnetic gyrokinetics, no longer holds, rendering a simple guessing process to derive a collision operator for electromagnetic gyrokinetics difficult.
+Our new results nevertheless suggest that collisional gyrokinetics, and other dissipative physical models that obey the Laws of Thermodynamics, may be obtained using an as-yet undiscovered metriplectic reduction theory and that theory would likely be useful not only for theoretical considerations but also for numerical implementations.
+Theory of metriplectic reduction, if it exists, would effectively expand the powerful Lagrangian and Hamiltonian reduction methods into physical systems that display the First and Second Laws of Thermodynamics by enabling one to consistently apply, e.g, the perturbation tools common in Lagrangian reduction while retaining the mathematical stuctures intact also after truncating the perturbative series.

-This research was supported by the U.S. DOE Contract Nos.
-DE-AC02-09-CH11466 (EH) and DE-AC05-06OR23100 (JWB).
-The research of JWB was carried under the Fusion Energy Sciences Postdoctoral Research Program, administered by the Oak Ridge Institute for Science and Education (ORISE), managed by Oak Ridge Associated Universities (ORAU) for DOE.
-All opinions expressed in this paper are authors' and do not necessarily reflect the policies and views of DOE, ORAU, or ORISEEH.